NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-september-sprint.md

 ### (NO CONTENT CHANGES)

 The absolutely positioned section nav was behaving differently in Safari.
 This change adds a position relative rule to the main-content container and realigns the section nav relatie to that, for a more standardized approach.
+  * Moved the relative positioning from main-content div to general-page-body-container to correctly target the section-menu-button and underlying overlay div.

 # Notes